New Wealth New Health

 75–80%

 Male.
 30s to 50s.
 HNW.
 INTJ/INTP heavy.
-Psychedelic-curious.
 The Bitcoin Longevity Demographic.

 Voices from Both Sides